SergySanJj/WeatherIO/README.md

 - ```npm i```
 - ```npm run start```

-You will see server output with a link to a hosted website
+You will see server output with a port